samrudha01codespace/PicSolver/README.md

 **Acknowledgments:**

 - PicSolver utilizes the following open-source libraries and APIs:
-  - Google Cloud Vision API for text recognition.
+  - OpenAI API for text recognition.
-  - TensorFlow Lite for image processing.

 - Special thanks to our contributors for their valuable contributions to the development of PicSolver.